Stream Real-Time Events

 • Unsubscribe: Send the same message with "event": "phx_leave"

-Streaming vs. Polling
+Streaming vs. polling

 Streaming (@opensea/stream-js)Polling (REST API)